SoundaryaBaskaran/End-to-End-ML-Student-Performances/README.md

 2. Data Transformation :

     - In this phase a ColumnTransformer Pipeline is created.
-    - For Numeric Variables first SimpleImputer is applied with strategy median , then Standard Scaling is performed on numeric data.
+    - For Numeric Variables , then Standard Scaling is performed on numeric data.
-    - for Categorical Variables SimpleImputer is applied with most frequent strategy, then ordinal encoding performed , after this data is scaled with Standard Scaler.
+    - for Categorical Variables one hot encoding performed , after this data is scaled with Standard Scaler.
     - This preprocessor is saved as pickle file.

 3. Model Training :

     - In this phase base model is tested .
-The best model found was catboost regressor.
+The best model found was linear regression.
-    - After this hyperparameter tuning is performed on catboost and knn model.
-    - A final VotingRegressor is created which will combine prediction of catboost, xgboost and knn models.
     - This model is saved as pickle file.

 4. Prediction Pipeline :